MicrosoftDocs/azure-docs/articles/active-directory/develop/authentication-vs-authorization.md

 ## Multifactor authentication

 *Multifactor authentication* is the act of providing an additional factor of authentication to an account.
 This is often used to protect against brute force attacks.
 It is sometimes shortened to *MFA* or *2FA*.
-The Microsoft identity platform uses the [Microsoft Authenticator](https://support.microsoft.com/account-billing/set-up-the-microsoft-authenticator-app-as-your-verification-method-33452159-6af9-438f-8f82-63ce94cf3d29) app for handling two-factor authentication.
-For more information, see [multifactor authentication](../authentication/concept-mfa-howitworks.md)
+The [Microsoft Authenticator](https://support.microsoft.com/account-billing/set-up-the-microsoft-authenticator-app-as-your-verification-method-33452159-6af9-438f-8f82-63ce94cf3d29) can be used as an app for handling two-factor authentication.
+For more information, see [multifactor authentication](../authentication/concept-mfa-howitworks.md).

 ## Authentication and authorization using the Microsoft identity platform